Stahlhelm: Variants

+German WW1 variants

 M1916 and M1917

 The Stahlhelm was introduced into regular service during the Verdun campaign in early 1916.

 The M1916 design had side-mounted horn-like ventilator lugs which were intended to support an additional steel brow plate or Stirnpanzer, which saw limited use only by snipers and trench raiding parties, as it was too heavy for general use.

 The shell came in different sizes, from 60 to 68, with some size 70s reported.
 Helmet weight varied from 0.98 kg to 1.4 kg, depending on shell size.
 The suspension, or liner, consisted of a headband with three segmented leather pouches, each holding padding materials, and leather or fabric cords that could be adjusted to provide a comfortable fit.
 The one-piece leather chin strap was attached to the shell by M1891 chinstrap lugs, the same kind used in the Pickelhaube helmet.

 The M1916 design provided excellent protection.
 Reserve Lieutenant Walter Schulze of 8th Company Reserve Infantry Regiment 76 described his combat introduction to the helmet on the Somme, 29 July 1916: